2015-2016 CISD Calendar Information

 Texas Education Code (TEC) 25.081 states that school districts will provide 180 days of instruction for students.
 It also allows districts to apply for a waiver to have as few as 175 days of instruction to allow classroom teachers additional days of professional development to improve their curricular knowledge and instructional strategies.
-Under the provisions of TEC 25.081, CISD has been granted waivers from the Texas Education Agency for a number of years to allow for 178 days of instruction and two additional days of professional development for our teaching staff.
+Under the provisions of TEC 25.081, CISD has been granted waivers from the Texas Education Agency to allow for 177 days of instruction and three additional days of professional development for our teaching staff.

 What are the CISD school calendar development considerations?